Learn About Occupational Therapy for Children & Youth

 The Tip Sheets below provide ways to address common conditions and experiences, and how occupational therapy can help meet goals.

-Tips for All Children
+All Children & Youth

-Tips for Children in School
+Children in School